-Hai Van Quan was once seriously degraded.
+Hai Van Quan was once heavily degraded.

 Known as the most majestic pass, the old National Highway 1 connecting the North and South passing through the Hai Van Pass has long been a stop on a long journey.

-This relic was built by the Nguyen Dynasty in the most dangerous position to control the North-South road and Da Nang Bay, with the function of military defense for the Hue citadel.
+This relic was built by the Nguyen Dynasty in the most dangerous position to control the North-South road and Da Nang Bay, with the function of military defense for Hue citadel.

-By 2017, Hai Van Quan was recognized as a national monument.
+By 2017, Hai Van Quan was recognized as a national relic.
 By 2021, after a long process of promoting procedures, the Da Nang government in coordination with Thua Thien Hue province agreed to implement a restoration project with a total cost of more than 40 billion VND.

 According to the restoration project, the Hai Van Quan gate system will be restored according to the original vestiges of the Nguyen Dynasty under King Minh Mang in 1826, replacing the stone-paved gate floor, mortar system, and brick walls.